Otann/emacs.d/README.md

 If you're new to emacs, check out
 [this introductory tutorial](http://www.braveclojure.com/basic-emacs/)!

+## Personal Sruff

+Bottom section of `init.el` contains key to my WakaTime profile.
+Please replace it with yours

 ## Organization

 I've tried to separate everything logically and document the purpose